north-road/QCity/docs/src/user_guide/tools.md

 When creating new development sites, often the boundaries correspond to existing cadastral boundaries.
 In order to digitize a development site to the boundaries of cadastral lots or other features, snapping needs to be enabled.

-Snapping options are available in the Snapping toolbar.
+Snapping options are available in the QGIS Snapping toolbar.

 ![Snapping_Toolbar](https://github.com/user-attachments/assets/24dde987-79de-4d38-9ad8-174b0d5a77a6)